webiny/webiny-js/packages-utils/webiny-validation/DOCUMENTATION.md

 ### in

 "In array" validator.
-This validator checks if the given values is greater than or equal to the `min` value.
+This validator checks if the given value is in given array of values.

 **Parameters**